sowcow/blog/content/posts/killers-of-the-flower-moon.md

 # After

 So initially I thought that watching comedy about some psychos is that type of trashy genre one gets to appreciate after post-Soviet experience.
-But with this movie Scorsese moves the genre to one of the highest points I think.
+But with this movie Scorsese moves the genre to the highest point I think.

 Not only because it shows so directly people's perception and dangerous misperception of others.
 And also gives this very close and clear experience of criminal "mind" bias or distortion.